 - Fossil Revival: Has both Aurorus and Tyrantrum, the evolved Kalos fossils.

 - Former Child Star: Lysandre mentions that she had played a young girl in her debut.
 Depending on how young she was, she could be an aversion of this trope, becoming successful into adulthood.

 - Instant Awesome, Just Add Dragons: Has a Tyrantrum and a Goodra, both of which are Dragon type Pokémon introduced in her Generation.

 - Lady of War: Very elegant, their signature Pokemon is a Mega Gardevoir, and radiates this while in battle.

 - No Celebrities Were Harmed: Greatly resembles Audrey Hepburn.

-- One Of These Is Not Like The Others: Is the only Champion to not have a Signature Mon discovered in the same region she's champion of, unless you count Mega Gardevoir as a Kalos Pokémon.
+- One Of These Is Not Like The Others: Is the only Champion to not have a Weapon of Choice discovered in the same region she's champion of, and it's the only Pokémon she has that isn't a Kalos Pokémon, unless you count Mega Gardevoir as a Kalos Pokémon.
 Lance technically averts this because the Johto games have you challenge the Champion in Kanto.

 - Prim and Proper Bun: Wears her hair tied up in a spiky bun.

 - Psychic Powers: Has a Gardevoir (which can Mega Evolve) as her team ace.